Skip to content

 A: JSON Schema Draft 2020-12.

-A: Slightly (~5-10%), but negligible compared to the value of guaranteed structure.
+A: Slightly (~5-10%), but negligible compared to the value of guaranteed structure and type safety.

 Q: Can the model fail to generate valid output?